senaite/senaite.ast/docs/quickstart.rst

 Please read the `documentation of senaite.microorganism`_ and the `documentation of senaite.abx`_ for further details.

+If a "Clinical breakpoints table" is selected, the system will automatically use this breakpoints table to calculate the susceptibility testing category (S/I/R) when the diameter of the inhibition zone is submitted by the user.
+Still, user can change the breakpoints table to use for any given antibiotic and microorganism later, on susceptibility testing results introduction.

+If the option "Include disk content in ug" is selected, an additional row for the introduction of the disk content (potency) in μg is displayed in the results entry view, above resistance call options.

-If the option "Include zone size in mm" is checked, besides the qualitative analysis for antibiotic susceptibility, the system will also add analyses for the capture of the zone of inhibition in mms automatically when this panel is selected.
+If the option "Include zone diameter in mm" is checked, besides the qualitative analysis for antibiotic susceptibility, the system will also add analyses for the capture of the zone of inhibition in mms automatically when this panel is selected.